SamFelix03/Gods-Hand/README.md

 6. **Fact-Check Agent Analysis**: AI agent `(ID: 686656aaf14ab5c885e431ce)` analyzes claims using:
    - **Cross-referencing** with original disaster data and news sources
    - **Feasibility assessment** of proposed relief activities
-   - **Amount calculation** based on disaster severity and organizational capacity
+   - **Amount calculation** based on disaster severity, amount present in the disaster pool of that specific disaster and organizational capacity
    - **Evidence validation** for legitimacy verification
 7. **Automatic Approval/Rejection**: Claims are instantly approved for voting or rejected based on AI analysis